praveensripati/001-mcafee-aws-dev-workshop/000-GettingStarted/README.md

 1. Recording of the session is now allowed.
 So, please don't use the sharing tools recording feature.

 1. Any resources created in the AWS account have to be tagged as shown below.
-This way we can keep track of who has created a particular resource and also helps with the billing.
-Note that tags are case sensitive and lets use lower case.
+This way, we can keep track of who has created a particular resource and also helps with the billing.
+Note that tags are case sensitive and lets use lower case.\
 ![](images/2021-04-03-13-40-51.png)

 1. Keep the resource usage to the minimum, like create an EC2 instance with t2.micro where ever possible.